-Hence, thanks to condition \ref{item:left-covering-1} and the assumption that quotients are effective and of effective descent, we will abuse the notation and write $f_{W}\rho\in R(F(X)\times F(X))$. \end{obs} \begin{obs} \normalfont Since (weak) equalizers can be built through (weak) comprehensions and comprehensive diagonals, \cite[Proposition 27]{carboni1998regular} implies that the functor $F$ of a left covering 1-arrow $(F,f)$ is a left covering functor.
-Moreover,\cite[Lemma 21]{carboni1998regular} implies that $F$ preserves monomorphic families of arrows.
-However, the composition of left covering functors is not necessarly left covering, as shown by a counterexample in \cite[\S 3.3]{carboni1998regular}. \end{obs}
+Thus, by condition \ref{item:left-covering-1} of \Cref{dfn:left-covering} and the assumption that quotients are effective and of effective descent, we will simplify our notation by writing $f_{W}\rho\in R(F(X)\times F(X))$. \end{rmk} \begin{obs} \normalfont Since (weak) equalizers can be built through (weak) comprehensions and comprehensive diagonals, \cite[Proposition 27]{carboni1998regular} implies that the functor $F$ of a left covering 1-arrow $(F,f)$ is a left covering functor.
+Moreover,\cite[Lemma 21]{carboni1998regular} implies that $F$ preserves monomorphic families of arrows. \end{obs}

 We denote with $\textbf{Lco}(\PP,R)$ the category of left covering 1-arrows from $\PP$ to $R$ and natural transformations between them.
 In the following theorem we prove the universal property of the biased elementary quotient completion in style of Theorem \ref{thm:universality-ex/wlex}.